 The Mountain Top at Grand Geneva

 Lake Geneva, WI 53147

 Located in Lake Geneva, this resort has 20 runs, 6-acre terrain park, and three chair lifts.
 For a fun day trip, take advantage of their family ski packages that include a group lesson.
 Burton Riglet Park was built with young ones in mind featuring several stations guided by certified instructors.
 Lift tickets must be purchased in advance online.
-Lift tickets are $50 for adults/ $25 for children ages 7–11 (Monday- Thursday); $65 for Adults/$45 for children (Friday-Sunday and holidays).
+Lift tickets are $60 for adults/$25 for children ages 7–11 (Monday- Thursday); $70 for Adults/$45 for children (Friday-Sunday and holidays).
 Lift tickets are discounted after 3:00pm on weekends and holidays.
 Children 6 and under are $10.
 Equipment rental is $40 for adults and $25 for kids.
 Helmet rentals are $10.

 Elkhorn, WI 53121

 Features three high-speed quad chair lifts and three conveyor lifts… which translates to getting up the hill just as fast as you can get down!
 Caters to skiers of all ability levels with expanded ultimate beginners and intermediate areas.
 Lift ticket prices vary by time of day, day of the week, and areas of access.
+They are sold at the resort only on a first come, first serve basis.
 Check their website for all the pricing details.
-Equipment can be rented for $20 for children ages 5 and under, $40 for guests 6 and up.
-All helmet rentals are $10.
+Equipment can be rented for $23 for children ages 5 and under, $45 for guests 6 and up.
+All helmet rentals are $15.